 A Directed Study is a coherent, well-defined, and substantive research project supervised by a faculty member with expertise and research record in the given area of specialization, usually resulting in a major written report or publication.
 It is not a credit for work experience.
 Rather, it offers the student an opportunity to explore in detail a carefully defined area of special interest, as well as a chance to work under the close supervision of a faculty member with expertise in that area.

 Students who wish to conduct research in a specific area of interest under the guidance of a faculty member may apply for a Directed Study.
 Only full-time faculty can work with a student in a Directed Study, and the proposed work needs to be directly related to the expertise and research area of the sponsoring faculty.

 A Directed Study is considered an academic course.
 Therefore, upon completion of the Directed Study the student receives a grade from the sponsoring faculty member and appropriate tuition charges will be assessed.
-Directed Study is billed as a 4-credit course unless otherwise requested by the faculty member and approved by the Associate Dean.
+Directed Study is billed as a 4-credit course unless otherwise requested by the faculty member and approved by the Senior Associate Dean.